solana-labs/solana-program-library/docs/src/token-2022/status.md

 functionality**.

-The program with confidential transfer functionality will be deployed once Solana v1.17 reaches mainnet-beta with the appropriate syscalls enabled.
+The program with confidential transfer functionality will be deployed once Agave v2.0 reaches mainnet-beta with the appropriate cluster features enabled.

 ## Timeline